Doing a PhD with us

 At irregular intervals, the Department advertises doctoral fellowships (Sw. doktorandtjänster), which provide a full wage for four years.
 These fellowships are offered specifically in one of our three doctoral programmes (Archaeology, Classical Archaeology and Ancient History, and Egyptology), but the detailed topic of the research is open.
 Listings of staff research interests can be found on our web pages, which can help in planning a project that is compatible with what our Department can offer.
 The competition for these posts is fierce, and only one or two are usually advertised each year.
 When available, these positions are posted on the departmental website and the central University homepages, with similar application procedures to any other academic jobs.

 A small number of doctoral fellowships are also available, usually advertised once a year, from private foundations such as the Berit Wallenberg Stiftelse.
 The research topic of these positions is unrestricted within the field of Scandinavian archaeology.

 A third pathway to a PhD is offered by research projects awarded to Department staff from the main (inter)national funders such as the Swedish Research Council or the ERC.
 Sometimes these projects include provision for doctoral positions to address a specific predetermined topic, which will be advertised in open competition on the same basis as above.
 Occasionally doctoral places are also available as part of EU training schemes such as the Marie Skłodowska Curie awards.
 Note that such positions are uncommon, but when available they will be advertised on our websites and on the EURAXESS job portal.

-All the above funding models provide for salary costs only; in Sweden there are no tuition fees for citizens of the Nordic countries and the EU.
+All the above funding models provide for salary costs and living expenses only; in Sweden there are no tuition fees for citizens of the Nordic countries and the EU.
 For applicants from outside these areas, different rules apply, as explained here.
 For any of the above options, practical details on how to apply will be given in the relevant advertisements.